What are the impacts of Voluntary Sustainability Standards (VSS) from the trade policy perspective?

 What sustainability concerns do VSS address?

 The relationship between VSS, trade and sustainable development are among the most pronounced concepts sought-after the realm of green global value chains.
-The three questions above typically highlights the main components where the influence of VSS over export opportunities can either facilitate market access or becomes an obstacle to trade.
+The three questions above typically highlights the main components where the influence of VSS over export opportunities can either facilitate market access or become an obstacle to trade.
 More often than not, the obstacles are greatly impacting Small-Medium Enterprises (SMEs) and small-scale producers, notably in developing countries.

 So what can public actors do to support VSS’ contribution on trade opportunities?